 These types of factories usually take a total of 10 units of resources a turn to run but they produce 10 units of component tier product which are worth 3.25 times thier demand value.
 The End Product factories, like Toy Factory or Gadgets Factory, usually take 10 units worth of components but produce 10 units of End Product tier products a turn which are worth 7.5 times thier demand value.
 There are also Service products such as Housing and Parks which don't produce any product but instead sell directly to the city they are in.
 These service structures take 10 units worth of components but produce 10 units of their service product for 10 times the demand percentage.
 Increasing a structures level multiplies its production and the amount of resources it needs as well.

 When it comes to resources higher values are obviously better but when the total production against a specific resource location becomes large, around 1,000 units per turn, an increasing penalty is applied to all structures producing it.
 This is called the "Overcrowding Penalty" and it increases the cost it takes for structures to operate against that resource.
 It works just like the bonus for Corp HQ or Research bonuses but as a negative value.
-The penalty scales at 1% per 10 units of production past 1,000 which means at 2,000 total production there would be a 100% penalty making every structure cost twice as much to run.
+The penalty starts at (10 x Resourve value).
+For example a resource at value 12 will start to get a penalty at 1200 prodction by all corps mining it.
+The penalty scales with that number so another 1200 production, 2400 total will be a penalty of 100%y making every structure producing that resource cost twice as much to run.
 This penalty insures that, eventually, the lower value resources become viable as more and more production happens in an area.

-It should be noted that this 1,000 unit per turn limit is totaled against ALL corporations producing against it at that location and not just what your corporation is producing.
+It should be noted that this 1200 per turn limit (from our example) is totaled against ALL corporations producing against it at that location and not just what your corporation is producing.
 If you cannot negotiate with the other corporations to keep the penalty down then you should consider mining at another location even if the resource value is lower.
 You can also always choose to attack but the Terran Federation will eventually show up to defend anywhere on Earth!